mongodb/mongodb-atlas-kubernetes/flakes/go/README.md

 Nix tends to be several minor versions behind Go's official releases.

-This posses chanllenges in two situations:
+This posses challenges in two situations:

-1. When Go moves to a new majoer version
+1. When Go moves to a new major version
 1. When Go has a vulnerability on the current latest Nix version, fixed by a newer official release

-For major versions it is usually fine to wait for Nix to have a major version compilation avaiable for devbox to use.
-This is because, no matter how early we may want to upgrade, many go tools we depend on, such as licence checking or linting or Kubernetes libraries such as `controller-runtime`, usually need some time to catch up with the major release anyways.
+For major versions it is usually fine to wait for Nix to have a major version compilation available for devbox to use.
+This is because, no matter how early we may want to upgrade, many go tools we depend on, such as license checking or linting or Kubernetes libraries such as `controller-runtime`, usually need some time to catch up with the major release anyways.
 By the time they support the new major version, there is usually a Nix compilation of the new Go release, at least in the unstable channel.

 For minor versions, it can be more problematic.
-If the latest Nix available release is compromised, it mgiht take a few days or weeks for the new version to become available in Nix.
+If the latest Nix available release is compromised, it might take a few days or weeks for the new version to become available in Nix.
 On the other hand, Go only marks a vulnerable release after releasing the fixed version.

-In other words, we need to be able to move to the latest Go release as needed, specially to avoid vulvnerabilities within the same major version.
+In other words, we need to be able to move to the latest Go release as needed, specially to avoid vulnerabilities within the same major version.

 ## How